CodeSigils/webpack4-react16-setup/README.md

 };
 ```

 → **The `package.json`** file.
-Here we can define the scripts we want to run,
-the babel presets, browser support for auto-prefixer and many more...
+Here we can define our project dependencies, the scripts we want to run, the babel presets, browser support for auto-prefixer and many more...

 ```js
 /* 2. ---- ./package.json (scripts section) ---- */